-This work is ongoing.
-We currently are surveying Project Fast Forward teachers and participants on barriers and opportunities related to the program.
-We received a grant from Microsoft to establish anational advisory boardto evaluate the program and make recommendations for improving opportunities for ALANA students.
+This work will be ongoing.
+We have surveyed Project Fast Forward teachers and participants on barriers and opportunities related to the program.
 NTID also has established a Project Fast Forward grant to support high schools that serve predominantly ALANA students.
 The funds from this grant can be used for textbooks, software, and hardware directly related to the dual-credit courses offered by RIT/NTID.
 Up to $5,000 is available per school per semester.

 Establish MSSE scholarships for 5-10 students from disadvantaged economic backgrounds or who have a strong record of inclusion and helping others scale barriers, in order to help address the critical national shortage of ALANA teachers in deaf education, particularly in STEM fields.
 Schools for the deaf nationally report ALANA teacher representation rates of 4%.
 MSSE will expand online, outreach, and summer programming to serve and support non-traditional (e.g. adult) students.

 The first scholarships were awarded in fall 2020.
-Additional scholarships will be awarded annually.
+Additional scholarships are awarded annually.

 Establish ASLIE scholarships for 5-10 interpreting students from disadvantaged economic backgrounds or who have a strong record of inclusion and helping others scale barriers, in order to help address the critical national shortage of ALANA interpreters.
 Explore opportunities to start locally and link this in some way with RIT’s Rochester City Scholars program.
 Invest in additional mentoring and retention programs for ASLIE.
 Explore how NTID can serve and support non-traditional (e.g. adult) students in the ASLIE program.